SelfishKrus/Krus_TA_Library/README.md

 README.md is no more updated
-For more detailed demo pls move to krusssssbooom.artstation.com
+For more detailed demo pls move to [My artstation page](krusssssbooom.artstation.com)
 ---
 Unity 2022.2.12f1
 ---